John William Fenton: Japan's national anthem

-In 1869, Fenton realised that there was no national anthem; and Japan's leaders were convinced that a modern nation state needed a national anthem.
-Initially, Fenton collaborated with Artillery Captain Ōyama Iwao, who was the son of a samurai family of the Satsuma han domain and an officer of the Satsuma military forces. Ōyama was well versed in Japanese and Chinese literature, and agreed to find a suitable Japanese poem that could be set to music. Ōyama chose a 10th-century poem that prayed for the longevity of the Lord, usually assumed to be the Emperor.
+In 1869, Fenton realised that there was no national anthem and Japan's leaders were convinced that a modern nation state needed a national anthem.
+Initially, Fenton collaborated with Artillery Captain Ōyama Iwao, who was the son of a samurai family of the Satsuma Domain and an officer of the Satsuma military forces. Ōyama was well versed in Japanese and Chinese literature, and agreed to find a suitable Japanese poem that could be set to music. Ōyama chose a 10th-century poem that prayed for the longevity of the Lord, usually assumed to be the Emperor.
 These words became the anthem's lyrics.

 The lyrics are said to have been chosen for their similarity to the British national anthem.
-Fenton had stressed the words and music of this specific anthem as illustrating what a Japanese anthem would also need.
+Fenton had stressed the words and music of "God Save the Queen" as illustrating what a Japanese anthem would also need.

 Ōyama is said to have asked Fenton to make the melody for it, but some later complained that there was too much similarity with a Satsuma lute tune.
 The melody was composed and was performed before the Emperor in 1870.
-As it happened, Fenton had only three weeks to compose the music and a few days to rehearse before performing the anthem to the Emperor.
+Fenton had only three weeks to compose the music and a few days to rehearse before performing the anthem to the Emperor.

-Fenton's music was only the first version of Kimi ga Yo.
+Fenton's music was only the first version of Kimigayo.
 Fenton's version is performed annually at the Myōkōji Shrine in Yokohama.
 This shrine is near where Fenton was based as a military band leader.

-In 1880, the Imperial Household Agency adopted a modified melody attributed to Hiromori Hayashi.
+In 1880, the Ministry of the Imperial Household adopted a modified melody attributed to Hiromori Hayashi.
 Although the melody is based on a traditional mode of Japanese court music, it is composed in a mixed style derived from Western hymns.
-Some elements of the Fenton arrangement are retained; In 1879–1880, a German musician and foreign advisor (Oyatoi gaikokujin) adapted the melody using Western style harmonies.
-The version developed by Franz Eckert using Fenton's and Hayashi's themes became the second and current version of Kimi ga Yo.
-The harmonisation and orchestration of Kimi ga Yo is the combined work of these influential bandmasters.
+Some elements of the Fenton arrangement are retained.
+In 1879–1880, Franz Eckert, a German musician and foreign advisor, adapted the melody using Western style harmonies.
+The version developed by Eckert using Fenton's and Hayashi's themes became the second and current version of Kimigayo.
+The harmonisation and orchestration of Kimigayo is the combined work of these influential bandmasters.

 Later years

 Fenton's regiment left Japan in 1871, but he stayed for a further six years as a bandmaster with the newly formed Japanese navy and then the band of the imperial court.
 The cost of his salary during this period was shared by the navy and by the Imperial Palace Music Department (Gagaku bureau).

-Fenton's first wife, Annie Maria, died in 1871 aged 40.
-Her grave is in Yokohama Foreigners' Cemetery.
-He remarried Jane Pilkington and left Japan in April 1877, sailing to San Francisco.
+Fenton's first wife, Annie Maria, died in 1871 aged 40; her grave is in Yokohama Foreign General Cemetery.
+He married Jane Pilkington in 1872.
+They left Japan in April 1877, sailing to San Francisco.

-In 1881, census records locate Fenton, with his American-born wife Jessie P. Fenton and daughters Jessie and Maria, living in Montrose, Angus, Scotland; but at some point, he returned to California where he died on 28 April 1890.
-He is buried in Santa Cruz, California.
+The 1881 United Kingdom census records Fenton ("bandmaster pensioner", aged 50) living in Montrose, Scotland, with his Philadelphia-born wife Jessie P. Fenton and daughters Jessie and Maria.
+At some point, he returned to California where he died on 28 April 1890.
+He is buried in Santa Cruz Memorial Park.